trobz/openerp-web-unleashed/README.md

 var CustomCollection = BaseCollection.extend({
     model_name: 'your.model',
     model: CustomModel,

-    // you can define the GroupQuery to use when a collection is fetched with a group_by
+    /*  you can define the GroupQuery to use when a collection is
-    // useful to add some specific method on the group itself
+     *  fetched with a group_by query, useful to add specific methods
+     *  on group themself,
-    // otherwise GroupQuery Model is used instead
+     */ otherwise GroupQuery Model is used instead
     group_model: CustomGroupQuery
 });